Moween/google-homepage/README.md

 # google-homepage
+  This is an web development 101 odin-project

-This project is to build the Google.com homepage.
+  The objective of the  project is to clone the google.com homepage.